Betty Nancy Fonyuy

 2023 IVLP Impact Award Project: Advocacy Role of Youth in Human Rights & Rights of Persons Living with DisabilitiesCameroon

-Betty Nancy Fonyuy is a Certified Behavioral Analyst, Speech and language therapist, and Special Educator with more than 7 years of experience.
+Betty Nancy Fonyuy is a Certified Behavioral Analyst, Speech and language therapist, and Special Educator with more than seven years of experience.
 She is currently the Director of Timely Performance Care Center, an organization providing special education to children with disability, and providing healthcare to elderly people in her community.

 IVLP Impact Award Project: Advocacy Role of Youth in Human Rights & Rights of Persons Living with Disabilities

 The project established a mentorship program matching 2,000 young participants in schools and communities with experienced human rights and disability rights advocates for individualized guidance and support.
+A multi-platform public awareness campaign was launched, with 1,500 social media engagements and 5 articles highlighting the importance of the role of youth in advocating for disability and human rights.

 "This project has given me a voice and empowered me to fight for what is right.
 I never thought I could make such a difference, but now I know that young people have the power to create change and that disability rights are human rights."
 Project Participant